Books we can’t wait to read in 2017

 Behind the Glass Wall: Inside the United Nations by Aleksandar Hemon, photographs by Peter van Agtmael (8/22, FSG)

-As the UN's first writer-in-residence, Hemon
+As the UN's first writer in residence, Hemon

-got a chance to explore the institution in all its glory and anxiety and confront his own feelings about the role it played in the Bosnian War, which brought him to Chicago.
+got a chance to explore the institution in all its glory and anxiety and confront his own feelings about the role it played in the Bosnian war, which brought him to Chicago.